Jeanhwea/BGPSIM/README.md

 Intro
 -------------
-I am writing this project for an simple simulator.
+I am writing this project for an simple BGP simulator.